danielpoon/wordpress-nginx-ssl-cloudflare-docker/README.md

 ## <a name="config"></a>Configuration

 Copy the `env.template` file as `.env` and populate according to your environment.
 Make sure you enter your CloudFlare token.

+All the Wordpress and SQL data files are sitting locally e.g. ~/data-wordpess, instead of being inside each of the container.

 ```ini
 # docker-compose environment file